 Big Thinking in a Small Church Children’s Ministry

-Successful children’s ministry in small congregations is rooted in our mind-set-in seeking positive solutions to imposing problems.
-Consider the following “Goliaths”…and dare to be a David!
+Successful children’s ministry in small congregations is rooted in a mindset of seeking positive solutions to imposing problems.
+Consider the following “Goliaths” small churches often face…and dare to be a David!

 The Pocketbook Blues